Kavinnnn-R/Kavinnnn-R/README.md

 # 📫 Let's Connect

-📧 Email: YOUR_EMAIL
+📧 Email: kavin05rk@gmail.com

-💼 LinkedIn: YOUR_LINKEDIN
+💼 LinkedIn: linkedin.com/in/kavin-r-4a60a3293

-🌐 Portfolio: Coming Soon

 ⭐ *Thanks for visiting my profile!
 Feel free to explore my repositories and connect with me.*